Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 - ?
 - ?

-Using the Titanic dataset, we will be practicing the following techniques using JS:
+Using the Titanic dataset, you will be practicing the following techniques using JS:

-- Counting values, how hany...
+- Counting values - this asks: how many?
-- Find the min, max, range, median values
+- Find the min, max, and median values - this asks: what is the range?
-- Filter, look at a subset
+- Filtering - Looks add subsets of the data
-- Aggregate values, finding the total and average
+- Aggregate values - Asks how much? and what is the average?

 <!-- > -->